bcnmy/biconomy-paymasters/README.md

 #### You're going to need to place a private key in a .env file in the root. ####

+#### In order to add/udpate git submodule account-abstraction: ####
+.gitmodules file is already added git submodule update --init (This command will initialize and fetch the submodules listed in the .gitmodules file.) git submodule update --remote (This will update the submodules to the latest commit in their respective repositories.)
+If you encounter any issues during the submodule update process, you can try deleting the submodules directory and then running the git submodule update --init command again.

+#### If you face below error, make sure typechain artifacts are generated in account-abstraction folder. ####
+Error: Cannot find module '../typechain'

+cd account-abstraction
+yarn
+npx hardhat compile

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.
 Foundry support is also added.

 Try running some of the following tasks: